SynapseWeb/Git-Sharing/README.md

 .../Machine_A/myfiles/coolproj$ git add .gitattributes .../Machine_A/myfiles/coolproj$ git commit -m "Initial versions of hello.java and makefile in cool project."
 ```
+You can check the log (history) with ```git log```.
+That should show that there's one version (one commit) in the repository.

-Now we're ready to create the initial bundle for the master branch of this repository.
+Now we're ready to create the initial bundle of the master branch of this repository.
 The resulting bundle file can be created anywhere, but that location should remain fixed because it will be referenced from git as if it were a real repository.
 For this example, we will create it directly above our "coolproj" directory with a name of "coolproj.bundle".
 We do this with:

 ```
 .../Machine_A/myfiles/coolproj$ git bundle create ../coolproj.bundle master
 ```
-Now the entire repository has been "bundled up" into a file at: Machine_A/myfiles/coolproj.bundle.
+Now the master branch of the repository has been "bundled up" into a file at: Machine_A/myfiles/coolproj.bundle.
 This file could be shared with other developers by any method available (email, sneakernet, carrier pigeon, ...).
 In our example, we're just going to copy that file to .../Machine_B/mystuff/test/coolproj.bundle as shown here:

 ```
 .../Machine_A/myfiles/coolproj$ cp ../coolproj.bundle ../../../Machine_B/mystuff/test/
 ```

 At this point, you could switch to that new directory (via cd ../../../Machine_B/mystuff/test), but since we're simulating two machines, it's advisable to open another command shell window for commands on the "B" machine.
-In either case, you will need to have the current directory set to ".../Machine_B/mystuff/test".
+That will save a lot of directory changing.
+In either case, you will need to have the current directory (on the "B" machine) set to ".../Machine_B/mystuff/test".
 Then issue the "git clone" command:
 ```
 .../Machine_B/mystuff/test$ git clone -b master coolproj.bundle coolproj
 ```
-This will create a subdirectory (if it doesn't already exist) named "coolproj" which is a duplicate of the original.
-It will have all of the source files and all of the history of the original.
+This will create a subdirectory (if it doesn't already exist) named "coolproj" which is a duplicate of the original "master" branch.
+It will have all of the source files and all of the repository history of the original branch.
 You can work in that new directory to edit and build the code:
 ```
 .../Machine_B/mystuff/test$ cd coolproj
 .../Machine_B/mystuff/test/coolproj$ make run